Randy Barnett: Bill of Federalism

 The Bill of Federalism Project has been incorporated as a nonprofit agency in the State of Tennessee.

 Personal life

 Barnett is married to Beth Barnett.
 Their son, Gary Barnett, attended the Georgetown University Law Center and now works as a prosecuting attorney in Brooklyn, New York.
 Their daughter, Laura Barnett, lives in Washington, D.C., and works for the Institute for Humane Studies.

+Following an armed attack on the 2026 White House Correspondents dinner by Cole Allen, Barnett posted on X: "If Barack Obama had a son, he'd attack the White House Correspondents Dinner like Cole Allen.", a mocking reference to a comment made by then-President Obama regarding the killing of Trayvon Martin in 2012.